mgorski/DevZone/API/README.md

         },
         "error" : null
     }
-Hint: Format of mask can be:
+*Hint*: Format of mask can be:

 whole email  – xxx@yyy.zz
 local part of email- xxx@
 host part of email – @yyy.zz
 MD5 hash of email – d6dba89e8479a7049d2d7b2e5b6528ec
-ISP name – #yahoo (note the # on the beginning)
-Warning: According to this FAQ MD5 hash should be generated from lowercased email, check “Why do I have to normalize email addresses prior to encrypting?” section.
+ISP name – #yahoo (note the # on the beginning) **Warning**: According to this FAQ MD5 hash should be generated from lowercased email, check “Why do I have to normalize email addresses prior to encrypting?” section.

 add_account_blacklist
 Adds blacklist mask on account level.

-JSON Request:
+*JSON Request:*

     {
         "method" : "add_account_blacklist",